-CDCK hosts Discourse sites for customers.
-Although the DITA Adoption TC may qualify for a 50% discount, the basic plan costs \$100/month.
-Either way, the annual cost is likely prohibitive.
+CDCK makes its money by hosting Discourse sites.
+The DITA Adoption TC very likely qualifies for a 50% discount, but the basic plan plus TLS/SSL costs \$120/month.
+Either way, the annual cost is prohibitive without firm commitments of vendor support.
 Hosting one's own Discourse site is the alternative.
+Importantly, a self-hosted site can be moved to CDCK hosting very quickly, with most of the time spent waiting for the new IP address to propagate through the internet.